-Classes include beginner essentials, prenatal yoga, hip hop yoga, a series of sessions with world-renowned yogi Rodney Yee, and more.
+Classes include beginner essentials, prenatal yoga, hip-hop yoga, a series of sessions with world-renowned yogi Rodney Yee, and more.
 Select a pre-designed guided class or scroll through the app’s massive library of over 280 poses to build your own routine.
 A built-in calendar feature lets you keep track of every session, every single class features full HD video to guide you through the poses, and you can even download classes to view offline.

-The app lets you filter available classes by difficulty level (beginner, intermediate, or advanced), duration (15, 30, or 60 minutes), and focus (strength, flexibility, relaxation, balance, or combination) so you can stay completely centered on your goals.
+The app lets you filter available classes by difficulty level (beginner, intermediate, or advanced), duration (15, 30, or 60 minutes), and focus (strength, flexibility, relaxation, balance, or a combination) so you can stay completely centered on your goals.

-Free; Available for iOS and Android
+Cost: Free trial; $20 per year.
+Available for iOS and Android

 Carrot Fit is an irreverent app with absolutely no manners.
-In its own words: “The hilarious talking A.I. construct, CARROT, has a new goal: to transform your flabby carcass into a Grade A specimen of the human race.
+In its own words: “The hilarious talking A.I. construct, Carrot, has a new goal; to transform your flabby carcass into a Grade A specimen of the human race.
 And she’s going to do whatever it takes — including threatening, inspiring, ridiculing, and bribing you — to make this happen.”

 It’s almost guaranteed there’s no other app like this one.
-One exercise tones your arms while you “fantasize about punching Justin Bieber;” another has you outrunning a rabid pack of ostriches.
-The weight tracker allows you to watch the pounds fall off, largely due to the judgmental AI threatening you.
+One exercise tones your arms while you “fantasize about punching Justin Bieber.”
+Another has you outrunning a rabid pack of ostriches.
+The weight tracker allows you to watch the pounds fall off, largely due to the judgmental A.I. threatening you.